Curved Page Divider

 Mental Health Services

 It is a must for a foster child to have access to mental health services.
-Therapy and counseling may be crucial in helping survivors overcome past traumas and find coping mechanisms for their current situations.
+Therapy and counseling can be crucial in helping survivors overcome past traumas and develop effective coping mechanisms for their current situations.
 Many foster children thrive in individual, group, and family therapy.

 Support Programs

-Virginia addresses foster children's health care through various support programs.
+Virginia addresses the healthcare needs of foster children through various support programs.
 These programs include:

 · Medicaid: Many foster children can receive Medicaid, which they can utilize for medical, dental, and mental health services.